-- c) If an employee is transferred from an Administrative Assignment (non-platoon schedule) to a 24-hour shift (platoon) assignment, the employee will be credited with twenty-four (24) hours of Holiday Leave.
-In addition, the employee would retain any unused personal holiday hours for use later in the year. - d) At the beginning of each month (or on the initial date of hire if hired during the first fifteen days of the month) each employee will be credited three (3) hours of Holiday Leave. - e) In the event that an employee works on the 4th of July, Thanksgiving or Christmas (i.e., Super Holiday) he/she shall be paid at an additional hourly rate of one-half times his/her straight time hourly rate for each hour worked on the holiday.
-(Each Holiday is defined as the 24-hour shift that begins the day of the Holiday at 08:00 or 07:00) This rate of pay is equal to an additional half-time pay over his/her regular straight time rate of pay. - f) For example, an employee working a non-overtime shift would receive an additional half (1/2) time on a Super Holiday; an employee already working overtime on a Super Holiday will be paid at double their straight time hourly rate. - g) Employees will be allowed to have a negative balance of Holiday Leave if it is anticipated that they will be able to have a zero balance by the end of the year. - h) In the event that that the employee has a negative balance when they separate from service the negative balance will be deducted from their other compensated leave. - i) Employees will be cashed out up to 23.75 hours of unused holiday leave at the end of the year.
-Holiday Leave in excess of 23.75 hours at the end of the year will be forfeited.
-The cash out will be paid on the first payday of the next calendar year. - j) Any employee who quits, retires, dies or is terminated will receive regular compensation for any accrued Holiday Leave, which has not been used.
+- a) On January 1, 2021, all shift employees will be credited with 48 hours of Holiday Leave.
+Effective January 1, 2022, on the first of each year, all shift employees will be credited with 72 hours of Holiday Leave. - b) If an employee is transferred from an Administrative Assignment (non-platoon schedule) to a 24-hour shift (platoon) assignment, the employee will be credited with twenty-four (24) hours of Holiday Leave.
+In addition, the employee would retain any unused personal holiday hours for use later in the year. - c) At the beginning of each pay period each employee will be credited three (3) hours of Holiday Leave available to be used from the first of the month. - d) If an employee works on the 4th of July, Thanksgiving or Christmas he/she shall be paid at an hourly rate of one and one-half times his/her straight-time hourly rate for each hour worked on the holiday.
+(Each Holiday is defined as the regularly-scheduled 24-hour period for the position.)
+This rate of pay is equal to an additional half-time pay over his/her regular rate of pay.
+For example, an employee working a non-overtime shift would receive an additional half (1/2) time on a Super Holiday; an employee already working overtime on a Super Holiday will be paid at double their Regular Rate. - e) Employees will be allowed to have a negative balance of Holiday Leave if it is anticipated that they will be able to have a zero balance by the end of the year. - f) If that the employee has a negative balance when they separated from service the negative balance will be deducted from their other compensated leave. - g) Employees may sell back up to 23.75 hours of unused holiday leave at the end of the year, except that, for 2022 only, the Employer shall cash out an additional 24 hours of holiday leave for each employee in recognition of the Juneteenth holiday.
+If Holiday Leave is not used or sold back by the end of the year, it will be forfeited. - h) Any employee who quits, retires, dies or is terminated will receive regular compensation for any accrued Holiday Leave, which has not been used.
 Accrued Holiday pay and/or termination pay of a deceased employee will be paid to the same individual to who is paid his/her accrued wages.

-16.2 Holiday Leave for Administrative Assignment (non-platoon) employees
+16.2 Holiday Leave for Administrative Assignment (40-hour) employees